It's Been A Week

 SATURDAY

-I could see the blue sky and warm summer day outside as I spent the day inside the Operating Room with three complicated cases.
+I could see the blue sky and warm summer day out the window as I spent the day inside the Operating Room with three complicated cases.

-A 70-year-old man spent so much time in a hospital bed after a stroke that his backside had rotted off.
-Massive horseshoe-shaped ulcer across his buttocks.
-Stinky.
-We had to cut away the dead tissue, which left massive, gaping holes in his flesh.
+A 70-year-old man had spent so much time in a hospital bed after a stroke that his backside had rotted off, leaving a massive horseshoe-shaped ulcer across his buttocks.
+We had to cut away the dead tissue — stinky.
 The final bandage stretched from hip to hip, and lower back to upper thigh.
-Not sure if it’ll every heal.
+Not sure if it’ll ever heal.

-A 58-year-old university professor had recently retired when he came into hospital for intermittent pain in his abdomen.
+A 58-year-old university professor had recently retired when he came to hospital because of abdominal pain.
 Tests showed a partial bowel obstruction from an apple-core-shaped mass in his colon.
 Cancer.
 It had already spread to his liver and lymph nodes.
-I first saw him the evening prior, having just learned of his dismal diagnosis that day.
 It was a death sentence.
 Emotionally, he wasn't in a good place.
 “I lost my whole family a few years ago, and now I’ve been told I have Stage 4 cancer.”
 His room was empty — no visitors, no cards, no flowers.
 All alone.
 In the OR, we took out half his colon.
 Surgery went well, but it was all just to relieve his obstructive symptoms, not to cure his cancer.

 I ordered pizza for the OR team.
 We all needed it.